-- 38.4 The Approved Procuring Officer notice under 38.3 to unsuccessful Tenderers must provide them with a period of at least ten days in which to challenge the decision before the contract is awarded to the Preferred Tenderer. - 38.5 The ten day ("Standstill") period referred to in Rule 38.4 must; - be extended if a public holiday comes within it - be started the day after the award notification is sent - end on a working day - 38.6 If the decision is challenged by an unsuccessful Tenderer within the 10 day standstill period then the Approved Procuring Officer must not award the contract but must instead immediately seek the advice of the Chief Legal Officer or Head of Procurement. - 38.7 If a Tenderer requests debriefing information within the first two days of the standstill period, the Authorised Procuring Officer must provide it before the end of the seventh day of the period.
+- 38.3 The Procuring Officer notice under 38.2 to unsuccessful Tenderers must provide them with a period of at least ten days in which to challenge the decision before the contract is awarded to the Preferred Tenderer.
+The 10 day period is extended to 15 days if non electronic means of communication are used. - 38.5 The ten day "Standstill" period referred to in Rule 38.3 must: - be extended if a public holiday comes within it - be started the day after the award notification is sent - end on a working day - 38.5 If the decision is challenged by an unsuccessful Tenderer within the 10 day standstill period then the Procuring Officer must not award the contract but must instead immediately seek the advice of the Head of Legal and Democratic Services or Head of Procurement.